Sudhir Mungantiwar: Awards and recognition

-Over his career in public service, Sudhir Mungantiwar has been awarded many times recognizing his political performance and social initiatives.
+Over his career in public service, Sudhir Mungantiwar has been awarded many times recognising his political performance and social initiatives.
 He was named 'Man of the Year' in 2016 by Lokmat and Junior Chamber International and the 'Best Performing Politician' by the Afternoon Voice in 2015.
 For his efforts to uplift the blind, he was awarded G. L. Nardekar Memorial Award by The National Federation of the Blind in 2008.
 He is also known to be a powerful orator.
 Early in his career, he was awarded Maharashtra Vidhan Sabha's 'Best Orator' award in 1998.

 Special legislative efforts

 Ever since he first assumed office, Mungantiwar has been involved in many social initiatives and legislative struggles.
 He played an important role in the getting the Maharashtra government to rename the Nagpur University as 'Rashtrasant Tukdoji Maharaj Nagpur University' and Amravati University as 'Sant Gadgebaba Amravati University'.
 He was also successful in his legislative struggle to get the city of Ballarpur made into an independent tehsil.
 In 2011, he helped establish the Gondwana University, for Chandrapur and Gadchiroli districts.